 Benefits of creating a routine

 As I mentioned above many mums experience a feeling of groundhog day.
-I find this especially on school mornings – making school lunches, getting kids dressed, doing hair, packing bags, cleaning kitchen, putting washing on the line, getting yourself dressed… and everything else!!
-Creating a routine for yourself and the kids will help ensure that all the tasks you want done get done.
+I find this especially on school mornings – making school lunches, getting kids dressed, doing hair, packing bags, cleaning the kitchen, putting the washing on the line, getting yourself dressed… and everything else!!
+Creating a routine for yourself and the kids will help ensure that all the tasks you want to be done get done.
 Having a routine will take the stress out of a hectic morning, as you already know what you need to do.
 Mostly I love giving the kids their own morning routine as it prevents me from yelling at them to hurry up, have you brushed your teeth, put your shoes on, etc. There are so many benefits of having a routine in place:

 - Having a regular and consistent routine ensures that you get the kids out the door with everything they need, clean clothes, lunches, notes for school.